 With UPDD CE release 5.1.nnn we identified changes required to further improve hot plug capabilities.
 This can be added whenever required.

 \application data\updd folder and therefore no tbupdd.ini

 shown in system log when touching – touch no longer working

-working although debug logs showed GWES and Cesendinput driver interfaces
+not working although debug logs showed GWES and Cesendinput driver interfaces

 both working as expected